Frontiers of chaotic advection: Introduction

 \subsection{A definition of chaotic advection}

-In many applications one wants to maximize the rate of mixing of flows.
-In the simplest setting, this means that we should like to reduce as much as possible the time it takes for molecular diffusion to homogenize an initially inhomogeneous distribution of a scalar tracer.
-If there is no advection, molecular diffusion by itself takes a very long time to achieve final homogeneity, even in quite small containers.
+In many applications one wants to maximize the rate of mixing of a fluid.
+In the simplest setting, this means that we want to reduce as much as possible the time it takes for molecular diffusion to homogenize an initially inhomogeneous distribution of a scalar tracer.
+If there is no advection, molecular diffusion by itself takes a very long time to achieve homogeneity, even in quite small containers.
 So we use advection to accelerate this process.
-The classical and more well-known way to do that is through turbulence: by imposing a very high Reynolds number ($Re=UL/\nu$) in a 3D flow, we trigger the formation of a Kolmogorov energy cascade \cite{k41a,k41b,frisch1996turbulence} whereby energy flows from large to small scales.
+The classical and more well-known way to do so is through turbulence: by imposing a high Reynolds number in a 3D flow, we trigger the formation of a Kolmogorov energy cascade \cite{k41a,k41b,frisch1996turbulence,tritton,kundu} whereby energy flows from large to small scales.
 This energy cascade is mirrored by a corresponding cascade in any scalar field advected along with the flow, whose distribution develops in this process small-scale structures, which are then rapidly homogenized by molecular diffusion.
-From the point of view of mixing, turbulence is therefore a way to create quickly small-scale structures in the spatial distribution of advected fields, resulting in their being smoothed by diffusion.
+From the point of view of mixing, such turbulence is therefore a way to create --- quickly --- small-scale structures in the spatial distribution of advected fields, resulting in their being smoothed by diffusion.